bagouryy/choco-mining/README.md

 ## Acknowledgements

-We would like to thank Noureddine Aribi, Yahia Lebbah and Mohamed-Bachir Belaid for all the valuable discussions on the global constraints implemented in Choco-Mining.
+We would like to thank Noureddine Aribi, Yahia Lebbah, Mohamed-Bachir Belaid and Nadjib Lazaar for all the valuable discussions on the global constraints implemented in Choco-Mining.

 ## References